No9/chrome-https/readme.markdown

 This is a fork of https://github.com/substack/http-browserify

-The reason for the fork is that [browserify https](https://github.com/substack/https-browserify/blob/master/index.js) is `inherits` the [http implementation](https://github.com/substack/http-browserify) but with the scheme change.
+The reason for the fork is that [browserify https](https://github.com/substack/https-browserify/blob/master/index.js) `inherits` the [http implementation](https://github.com/substack/http-browserify) but with the scheme change.

 This breaks in chromiumify as[the full http stack](https://github.com/jscissr/http-node) guards against using the incorrect protocol.